BuffaloMeshDotNet/library/README.md

 library
 =======

-The code for the library app, which at this point is just a collection of epubs, mobis, and pdf's; browseable in a basic web browser directory browse.
-More coming soon :)
+This is a collection of eBooks in various formats that are license free for use and downloading.
+If there's a book you'd like to see, contact the node admin and they'll try to get it added.
+Enjoy!